Additional Scholarship Resources

 The Area Agency on Aging Board of Trustees elected to provide three (3) scholarship awards this year to individuals for higher education or classes benefitting the field of aging.
 Scholarship award amounts for the academic year 2022/2023 are as follows: One (1) $2,000.00 for a student attending a 4-year university; One (1) $1000.00 for a student attending a 2-year college or technical school, center of education, or is pursuing a certification; and One (1) $1000.00 for a student attending any type of higher institute of learning or certification and is a child, grandchild, stepchild of an actively employed (full time or part-time) Ohio District 5 Area Agency on Aging, Inc. staff member.
 Applicants must be a high school graduate (graduated in 2022 or earlier or hold a GED) and reside in one of the following 9 counties: Ashland, Crawford, Huron, Knox, Marion, Morrow, Richland, Seneca, or Wyandot.
 The deadline for applications is March 17, 2023.

 Bucyrus Community Hospital Auxiliary Scholarship

 Crawford County Farm Bureau wishes to support and further the education of Crawford County high school graduates by offering two $500 scholarships.
 Applicants may be high school seniors, current college or graduate school students and must be residents of Crawford County.
 Parents/legal guardians of applicants must be members of Crawford County Farm Bureau.
 Applicants must be enrolled as a full-time student in a four year or two year university, an apprenticeship program or a trade school.
-Deadline is April 1, 2021.
-For more information email email@example.com.
+For more information email firstname.lastname@example.org.

-The Crawford Success Center is a satellite school of North Central State College and provides scholarships to those who will be regularly enrolled students at the Crawford Success Center during the 2020-2021 academic year.
-A regularly enrolled student is one who has graduated from high school (or received a GED) and is seeking to earn an NC State degree or aid-eligible certificate.)
+The Crawford Success Center is a satellite school of North Central State College and provides scholarships to those who will be regularly enrolled students at the Crawford Success Center during the 2022-2023 academic year.
+(A regularly enrolled student is one who has graduated from high school, or received a GED, and is seeking to earn an NC State degree or aid-eligible certificate.)
 Only students who have applied and been accepted to the college will be considered.
 All applicants must have on file a current FAFSA.
 NC State's FAFSA code is 005313.